visadb-io-Inc/ai-support-bot-knowledge-base/content/makereels/DEFAULT.md

 - Various transition options and text animation styles
 - Option to add captions, stickers, and hashtags
 - All content is royalty-free including videos, sound, voice-over, and effects
+- AI Faces & Voices are not real humans.
+No Copyrights.
+Free to use however you like.

 ### AI Voice & Voice CLoning Features

-- AI-generated voice narrations in 30+ languages, accents and styles
+- AI-generated Face lipsync and voice narrations in 30+ languages, accents and styles
 - Voice cloning for multiple languages and accents (paid feature)
 - Test voice cloning for free before signing up: https://makereels.ai/en/voice-cloning
 - Paid version use advance Voice Cloning from ElevenLabs
-- User have full control of their cloned voice.
+- User have full control of their cloned face & voice.
 Incl. deleting permanantly.
 - Same language required for both voice narration and text
-- Cloned voice can be used in unlimited reels automatically

 ### Customization Options